sconklin/hsvinfo/info.md

 ## Amateur Radio Repeaters

-The [North Alabama Repeater Association](http://n4hsv.net/) maintains [a number of repeaters](http://n4hsv.net/repeaters.html), and they are all open to anyone for use.
+The [North Alabama Repeater Association](http://n4hsv.net/) maintains [a number of repeaters](http://n4hsv.net/repeaters.html), and they are all open for any licensed amateur radio operator.

 You can almost always find someone on the 146.940 (PL 100.0, -600K offset) repeater, and it's a great place to ask for directions.